Edgar-Donk/edgar-donk.github.io/README.md

 This works.
 The conclusion is that one may have to test the configure and layout options with a small script such as 06orange_widget_test.py adapted to suit your needs.

-## 07 Blue Sky Thinking

-We may decide to adapt one of the existing ttktheme themes, using constructs copied from other themes as demonstrated previously - that is not what I mean by "Blue Sky Thinking", I mean something a little more unconventional.

 When dealing with states it helps to keep in mind what will be required in the program in relation to that widget.
 It certainly helps to view how various themes tackled that problem.
 Some widgets can operate with a bare minimum of states, others may require quite a few, but don't forget that some themes use the common settings to help display states without the need for additional images.

+## 07 Blue Sky Thinking

+We may decide to adapt one of the existing ttktheme themes, using constructs copied from other themes as demonstrated previously - that is not what I mean by "Blue Sky Thinking", I mean something a little more unconventional.

 The first example is probably best run as a standalone style for frame.
-The idea is copied from a blog that demonstrated how to use tkinter canvas to contain the background image and some other widgets together with a matplotlib interface.
+The idea is copied from a blog that demonstrated how to use the tkinter canvas to contain the background image and some other widgets together with a matplotlib interface.
 This works but the geometry management is limited to the canvas system.
 If we use frame as our parent widget all the normal geometry managers - grid, pack and place - can be used.
 The only minor problem is that it works best with a full view of the background image.
 Use the example